 Why Do Negative Reviews Matter?

-Skeptical consumers will mistrust a perfect 5-star rating of your business.
-Amazon review buying schemes and Google reviews with verbatim writings can sow the seeds of skepticism in consumers.
-This is why negative reviews matter.
+First and foremost, potential customers browsing reviews are looking for a reason to trust or mistrust a company’s products or services.
+Negative reviews, when handled in a way that represents the values and service of your company, can be a growth opportunity.
 Not only do you have an opportunity to provide a great customer service experience and impression for potential customers, but you also have voluntary feedback of your operations.
 You can learn from customer reviews and implement processes in the future to avoid the repetition of a bad experience.
 By looking at the challenges of the customer, you can have a better understanding of how to provide better services.

 How to respond to customer reviews: